Warbo/chriswarbo-net/projects/activecode/index.md

 printf '" alt="Why not Babel?" style="width: 300px;" />'
 ```

-Babel, Org mode and Emacs are all wonderful things, however there are a few reasons why we may want to avoid them, which can be summarised by saying "they're not UNIX":
+Babel, Org mode and Emacs are all wonderful things, however there are a few
+reasons why we may want to avoid them, which can be summarised by saying
+"they're not UNIX":

- - Emacs is a large dependency; it would be nice to have a small binary or script which perform *only* the conversion process
+ - Emacs is a large dependency; it would be nice to have a small binary or
+   script which perform *only* the conversion process
- - Org mode is packed full of features; Babel alone has various ways of handling input, output, sessions, variables, interpreting results, etc. The UNIX approach would use a few simple, general principles rather than exposing all of these separately.
+ - Org mode is packed full of features; Babel alone has various ways of handling
+   input, output, sessions, variables, interpreting results, etc. The UNIX
+   approach would use a few simple, general principles rather than exposing all
+   of these separately.
- - Babel, Org mode, etc. are moving targets; it would be nice to avoid an upgrade treadmill if possible.
+ - Babel, Org mode, etc. are moving targets; it would be nice to avoid an
+   upgrade treadmill if possible.

 ## The Alternative: Pandoc ##

 [Pandoc][pandoc] is a great document conversion program by John MacFarlane.
+It
-It can convert between various markup languages, including HTML, LaTeX and Markdown.
-We can also mix and match the formats, for example embedding a mixture of HTML and LaTeX in a Markdown document and rendering it to a PDF.
+can convert between various markup languages, including HTML, LaTeX and
+Markdown.
+We can also mix and match the formats, for example embedding a mixture
+of HTML and LaTeX in a Markdown document and rendering it to a PDF.

-In particular, most of the [source][git] of [my Web site](/) is written in [Markdown][markdown] and converted to HTML using Pandoc.
-I use [Make][make] to orchestrate the process.
+In particular, most of the [source][git] of [my Web site](/) is written in
+[Markdown][markdown] and converted to HTML using Pandoc.
+I use [Nix][nix] to
+orchestrate the process.

 ### Embedded Code ###

-The following examples are all written in [Pandoc's Markdown][pandocmarkdown], but apply to the other formats supported by Pandoc too.
+Most of the following examples are written in
+[Pandoc's Markdown format][pandocmarkdown], but they can also be used with other
+formats supported by Pandoc (e.g. HTML).

-Pandoc supports *code blocks*, which are written like this in Markdown:
+Pandoc supports *code blocks*, which can be written in three different ways in
+Markdown:

 ```bash
 `echo "Inline code"`